NxPKG/khulnasoft-docs/content/api-shield/reference/classic-schema-validation.md

     If you get a validation error, ensure that you are using one of the [supported file formats](/api-shield/security/schema-validation/#specifications) and that each endpoint and method pair has a unique operation ID.

-After deploying your API Shield rule, Cloudflare displays a summary of all API endpoints organized by their protection level and actions that will occur for non-compliant and unprotected requests.
+After deploying your API Shield rule, Khulnasoft displays a summary of all API endpoints organized by their protection level and actions that will occur for non-compliant and unprotected requests.

 1. In the **Endpoint action** dropdown, select an action for every request that targets a protected endpoint and fails Schema Validation.
 2. In the **Fallthrough action** dropdown, select an action for every request that targets an unprotected endpoint.